-A Little More About Demurrage
+A Little More on What is Demurrage

 A vessel owner makes money by transporting goods for individuals chartering the vessel.
 If the vessel is unduly occupied, then the vessel owner requires compensation for the lost ability to earn additional revenue.
 As such, the parties may include clauses in the contract addressing demurrage.

 In the context of currency trading, demurrage is used to incentivize continued trading of the currency.

 When it is paper currency, the demurrage can be charged as taxes, payable periodically.
 Stamp tax on currency holding is one such tax.
 In the case of commodity money, such as gold, the demurrage is the cost of storing the gold.
 The charges are usually calculated on the basis of the value of the stored commodity and the time period for which it is being stored.
 Per hour to per annum, the rate may vary.